mn-mde-edfi/MDE-EdFi-Documentation/descriptors_resources.md

 ```

 Historical note on managing multiples for student-parent relationships that applied before this decision:
 > When creating a ```Parent``` record, you might notice the ```identificationCodes``` descriptor, which should contain the MARSS ID of a related student.
-However, if a parent has several students with MARSS IDs, more than one code can be listed - as the Swagger UI reveals, these are identificationCode**s**, and that the descriptor is “An unordered collection of parentIdentificationCodes.
+However, if a parent has several students with MARSS IDs, more than one code can be listed - as the Swagger UI reveals, these are identificationCode**s**, and that the descriptor is "An unordered collection of parentIdentificationCodes.
 Miscellaneous parent Identification Code.
-E.g., MARSS ID of a related student”.
+E.g., MARSS ID of a related student".
 In other words, more than one code can be placed in that data element to handle a 1:M relationship.

 ## ClassroomVolunteerDescriptors
 In the transition to Ed-Fi, MDE is collecting less detail around classroom volunteers compared to past collections in the [Early Education Student Data System](https://education.mn.gov/MDE/dse/datasub/EarlyLearnServDataReport).
 The table below provides a translation between EES and EdFi: